 Central Area RF442 shares the stand at Ripley with Country Area RLH 45

 When it was accepted that the Leyland units of the RT family would need to be disposed of much earlier than their AEC counterparts arrangements were made late in 1964 to select 23 of their RTL number having their last overhauls to receive early RT10 roofbox bodies which had previously (except for a couple of prototypes) been restricted to the AECs.
 They were allocated far and wide around the system and moved frequently over their remaining 3-4 year operational lives.
 RTL453 was captured serving route 10 at Stratford Broadway in 1965

-Unpainted RM664 near Putney Bridge in the sort of weather that suited its decor (or lack of it!) admirably.
+RM664 is seen at Putney Bridge during its stint on the 220 and in the kind of weather that suited its décor (or lack of it!) admirably

 LONDON'S LAST TROLLEYBUSES